 Cultural Encounters in Spain: From Prehistory to the Present

-Universitat de les Illes Balears Regular Courses
+Universitat de les Illes Balears (UIB) Regular Courses

-All students are required to enroll in at least one UIB regular university course (four credits).
+All students are required to enroll in at least one UIB regular university course (4 credits).
 Exams take place in late January/early February for the fall semester, and early/late June for the spring.
 For some courses, early exams can be arranged, but CIEE can neither facilitate nor guarantee this for all UIB courses.
 One month before the program starts in the fall, CIEE advises students on which classes allow early exams for students who need to leave in December.
 In the spring, early exams may be arranged individually with professors.
 Early exams will only be considered for students who have a solid academic reason for returning home early.
-In order to choose from the widest range of UIB courses, students must plan to stay until the official end of the University semester.
+In order to choose from the widest range of UIB courses, students must plan to stay until the official end of the university semester.
 Students are advised that UIB may cancel courses due to limited enrollment, and that some courses may overlap.
 For this reason, students should have at least two alternate courses approved.
 There are a few business and economics courses taught in English; students need to get special permission from their academic advisor in order to enroll in one of these courses.